Shopify SEO: 12-Step Guide for Beginners

 Shopify SEO Basics

-First, choose a mobile-friendly theme (or use responsive design that adjusts to different screen sizes).
+First, choose a mobile-friendly theme or use a responsive design that adjusts to different screen sizes.

-Google uses a mobile-first indexing system.
-Which means it looks at the mobile version of your store first when storing content in its database to eventually show in search results.
+Google uses a mobile-first indexing system, which means it first looks at the mobile version of your store when storing content in its database.

-So, if your mobile store doesn’t quite work right, you may have a harder time ranking well.
+If your mobile store doesn't function properly, you may have difficulty ranking well.

-Next, install Google Analytics on your Shopify website using our guide.
-So you can track your site’s traffic and user behavior.
+Next, install Google Analytics on your Shopify website using Semrush’s guide so you can track your site's traffic and user behavior.

-You’ll also need to install Google Search Console per our instructions.
-Which enables you to track your site’s SEO performance.
+You also need to install Google Search Console per our instructions, which enables you to track your site's SEO performance.

 Semrush Project Dashboard